LOCATION: Thung Yai Naresuan East and West Wildlife Sanctuaries, THailand

 TARGET SPECIES: Tiger (Panthera tigris)

-partners: University of Minnesota and the Seub Foundation
+partners: University of Minnesota, the Seub Foundation, and Rabbit in the Moon

 STATUS: in progress

-We are collaborating with the University of Minnesota and the Seub Foundation with support from the US Fish and Wildlife Service to support community conservation in 14 communities in Thung Yai Naresuan East and West Wildlife Sanctuaries to conserve tiger (Panthera tigris) and their prey species banteng (Bos javanicus), gaur (Bos gaurus), and sambar (Rusa unicolor).
+We are collaborating with Dr. Dave Smith, from the University of Minnesota, the Seub Foundation, and Rabbit in the Moon with funding from the US Fish and Wildlife Service to support 14 Karen communities in Thung Yai Naresuan East and West Wildlife Sanctuaries to conserve tiger (Panthera tigris) and their prey species banteng (Bos javanicus), gaur (Bos gaurus), and sambar (Rusa unicolor).